tgraupmann/ChromaAPISync/bin/Debug/Unity/ChromaAnimationAPI.md

 **OpenEditorDialog**

 Opens a `Chroma` animation file with the `.chroma` extension.
 Returns zero upon success.
-Returns -1 if there was a failure.
+Returns negative one if there was a failure.

 ```charp
 int result = UnityNativeChromaSDK.OpenEditorDialog(string path);